-The Committee is currently working on 3 Reports: Fostering Democracy and Human Rights in the Black Sea Area (Ulla SCHMIDT); Civil Protection in the High North and the Mediterranean Regions (Jane CORDY); Countering Hybrid Threats : An Update (Lord JOPLING)
+The Committee is currently working on 3 Reports: Fostering Democracy and Human Rights in the Black Sea Region (Ulla SCHMIDT); Civil Protection in the High North and the Mediterranean Regions (Jane CORDY); Countering Russia's Hybrid Threats : An Update (Lord JOPLING)

-The Committee is currently working on 4 Draft Reports: Reinforcing NATO’s Deterrence in the East (Joseph A. DAY); Burden sharing: refocusing the Debate (Attila MESTERHAZY); The Role of Special Operations Forces in the Modern Security Environment (Madeleine MOON); Afghanistan: Nexus Local/Regional…
+The Committee is currently working on 4 Draft Reports: Reinforcing NATO’s Deterrence in the East (Joseph A. DAY); Burden sharing: refocusing the Debate (Attila MESTERHAZY); NATO Special Operations Forces in the Modern Security Environment (Madeleine MOON); Afghanistan: Nexus Local/Regional…